ElektraInitiative/PermaplanT/doc/architecture/context.md

 ## Plant Database

-- family, subfamily (MISSING), genus, species, variety
+- hierarchy: family, subfamily (MISSING), genus, species, variety
+- pointer to one hierarchy up (MISSING)
+- if it is abstract/concrete (MISSING: we assume all plants of Practical Plants to be concrete)
 - common English name
 - common German name (MISSING)
 - icon (MISSING)